shashankkatte/golang-playground/README.md

 Out of the box GO has capability

-1. net and net/http packages: Core standard library for network aware features
+1.**net and net/http packages**: Core standard library for network aware features

 - Create webservers using standard library

-2. goroutines: light weight treads to manage massive concurrency
+2.**goroutines**: light weight treads to manage massive concurrency

 - Start thousands of concurrent tasks with minimal resources
 - Goroutines are abstraction over processor threads

-3. Channels: Built in support for communitation with concurrency (CSP) in a threadsafe way
+3.**Channels**: Built in support for communitation with concurrency (CSP) in a threadsafe way

 - Safely communicate between concurrent tasks.